Originally posted 2009-04-02 06:39:08. Republished by Blog Post Promoter

 You may not have thought about Bargello as the easiest way into doing your own designs, but it is.
-A simple Bargello line pattern, such as the one I used on my Bargello pattern challenge with Cindy from Windy Meadow, can be the springboard to many different Bargello projects.
+A simple Bargello line pattern, such as the one I used on my Bargello pattern challenge with Cindy from Windy Meadow, pictured below, can be the springboard to many different Bargello projects.

 The basic line, a scallop, is used for this little coin purse.
 The overdyed thread is the end of some knitting yarn given to me by a friend.
 I used Crescent Colours floss and Flair as the other threads.

-Start to finish, it only took me less than 3 hours to stitch.
+From start to finish, it only took me less than 3 hours to stitch.

 You can enhance the ribbony look by making more than one line using the same thread.
 I used three and accented it with neon green Sparkle Rays.
 It’s in a lime green alligator Lee’s Needle Arts luggage tag.